tamj0rd2/ncdc/README.md

 This configuration file contains a single config with the name Books.

-You can find more information about writing configs [here](./CONFIG.md)
+You can find more information about writing configurations [here](./CONFIG.md#config)

 ### Generating JSON schemas